 Another Angle On ‘No’

-The talentless clowns at the Association of MBAs must have been piddling their pants when in 2002, Stanford prof Jeffrey Pfeffer stated an MBA was irrelevant to business success.
-Finally accepting this, US biz schools started to undergo a potentially painful ‘change’ process.
+My personal exposure to the PR machine that is the Association of MBAs is many years ago now, yet ongoing sporadic encounters with their spin tends to suggest the arrogance and lack of talent I encountered still pervade.
+They must have been shrieking with panic when in 2002, Stanford prof Jeffrey Pfeffer stated his view that an MBA was irrelevant to business success.
+Finally accepting this, US business schools started to undergo a potentially painful ‘change’ process.
 The article referenced above explains how various schools achieved success.
-I was immediately struck by how, for reps, there are two awesome messages:
+I was immediately struck by how, for sales people, there are two awesome messages:

 Who’s Up For Change? - How often when you propose something new do you realise change is an obvious result?
 Knowing most ‘influencers’ are anti-change, what can you do to expose the fact that change is good, and moreover change is wanted?
 A tough call, but one place conducted a survey first (seeking to be ‘collaborative’) asking whether the school was ready for change - and an outstanding 82% said “yes!”
 (Canada - the Ivey school at the University of Western Ontario - Dean Carol Stephenson)